albertoamaduzzi/traffic_phase_transition/README.md

 # Preprocessing
+In this project we are considering the realization of synthetic traffic conditions for different cities: Boston, San Francisco,Rio De Janeiro, Los Angeles, Lisbon.
+The alorithm, starting from informations about population and fluxes in different hours of the day has the goal to produce diff
 ## Population/Origin-Destination/Grid
 `python3 ./scripts/GeometrySphere/ComputeGeometryMain.py`
 The script reads the shape file of the region of interest with the relative Origin-Destinations file (.fma) (see `Input` Section).